 But in 2018, a whistleblower complaint accused 3M of selling defective earplugs to the military and exposing unsuspecting soldiers to hearing damage.
 According to the complaint, millions of soldiers used the defective earplugs and thousands may have suffered hearing loss and tinnitus as a result.

+In August 2022, a U.S. judge ruled that the bankruptcy of 3M’s subsidiary company would not prevent more than 230,000 lawsuits accusing it of selling defective earplugs to the U.S. military.
 3M paid $9.1 million to the United States Department of Justice to resolve allegations, though they admitted no wrongdoing.
 Since then, hundreds of veterans have filed lawsuits against 3M.

 The military uses two basic tests to check for hearing loss and disability ratings: pure-tone audiometry and speech audiometry, also called speech discrimination.